-Stormwater flows at a very fast rate over the steep section and then slows down at the flat rear section resulting in flooding of the lower flat section.
+Stormwater flows at a very fast rate over the steep section of this property and then slows down at the flat rear section resulting in flooding of the lower area.

 At the end of this written submission there are two photos providing examples of the flooding that occurs at the lower flat section.